StylianosChatzichronis/Nasese/README.md

 # Nasese
-Files available to run NASESE
+The Nasese(Neurocognitive Assessment Software for Enrichment Sensorimotor Environments) software with all necessary files Neurocognitive Assessment Software for Enrichment Sensorimotor Environments

 -nasese_lib.rar includes the libraries required to run the software.

 Process to install as application:
 -Download files